Jumutoni21/Netflix-Data-Visualization/README.md

 **Steps to Run Python Program**
 Install Python: Ensure Python is installed on your PC.

-Unzip the File: Unzip the file "Jennifer's Netflix data analysis (1)".
+Unzip the File: Unzip the file "Jennifer's Netflix data Visualization".

 Set Up Environment:
 You should have either Anaconda or PyCharm installed to access Jupyter Notebook.